 Whenever a large group of my friends is deciding on where to go for dinner it usually comes down to Korean BBQ or soon dubu.
 Soon dubu jjigae is a Korean tofu stew with beef, kimchi, seafood or other fillings and served with a side of rice.
-It can be extremely spicy or mild, depending on your preference, and it is always served piping hot in a stoneware pot.
-Crack an egg while it is still bubbling hot and enjoy with the various side dishes, or banchan, that is often served alongside the stew.
 I’ve discovered that almost everyone who is introduced to this particular Korean dish becomes a fan.
 From those who never heard of soon dubu to those who aren’t particularly fond of tofu, they all leave the restaurant satisfied.
-I can never resist a bowl of this tofu stew rain or shine!
 Here is my version using a different but equally delicious filling, dumpling soon dubu jjigae.

 **Helpful tips and common mistakes

-The most common version of soon dubu is prepared with ground beef but my personal favorite is the seafood.
-It wasn’t until my significant other started ordering dumpling soon dubu that I even knew this option was available.
-Usually, the dumpling version served at restaurants do not have meat but I knew I had to add in some beef to the mix.
+You can prepare soon dubu with almost any protein, beef, pork, clams, shrimp, or even just kimchi.
+I love the seafood variation but I recently discovered the dumpling soon dubu.
+Usually, the dumpling version served at restaurants does not have meat but I knew I had to add in some beef to the mix.

 Start by making the broth.
 I’ve seen others make this stew just by adding water but trust me, making the broth makes a difference in the flavor.
 Unlike chicken broth or beef broth, this variation only takes 30 minutes – so there’s really no excuse for skipping this step!